Merconix/Megumeme/README.md

 # Jyansei

 The beta test bot for Megumeme.
 Everything will work the same as the next version of Megumeme, except for the prefixes becoming j! and J! instead of m! and M!

+This is a personal project, as such commenting is a bit subpar and will improve over time.

+Coded in Node.js using the Discord.js module.

 ## If you plan to host this personally:
 Create a folder in `/data/logs/` called `ServerName:ServerID` for each server you add the bot to.
 This directory is required for the bot to save logs of offensive language.